 It is Potosi R-3 School District's goal to maintain a 95% attendance rate for the school year.
-In order to meet this goal, we must all work together-staff, parents, and community.
+In order to meet this goal, we must all work together-staff, parents/guardians, and community.

 To succeed, each individual student must do his/her part by attending school on a regular consistent basis.
 To encourage and recognize acceptable attendance, we have implemented procedures and strategies.
-PES students who earn 95% attendance (missing no more than one day a month) will be recognized/rewarded monthly.
-Also, PES students will be held accountable for maintaining 93% attendance in order to go on school-sponsored field trips.
-Any absence from school is considered an "absence" regardless if it is excused or unex-cused and will count against the student's attendance percentage.
+PES students will be held accountable for maintaining 93% attendance in order to go on school-sponsored field trips.
+Any absence from school is considered an "absence" regardless if it is excused or unexcused and will count against the student's attendance percentage.
 It is important to consider that if your child has a doctor or dentist appointment and can return to school following the appointment, please bring him/her back to school and only the hours absent will be counted against the student.
 Also, being on time and staying until the end of the day is very important so students are not counted absent for those times.
 It is still necessary to submit dr./dentist excuses to the school office as these absences will be coded in the computer as excused absences.